Whittney LaCroix, RN, BSN

 President

-A patient-focused visionary and trailblazer in Indigenous healthcare, Whittney LaCroix (Sicangu Lakota) is a healthcare executive and nurse leader dedicated to the revitalization of rural and underserved communities.
+A patient-focused visionary and trailblazer in Indigenous healthcare, Whittney LaCroix (Sicangu Lakota Oyate) is a healthcare executive and nurse leader dedicated to the revitalization of rural, Tribal, and underserved communities.

-Whittney leverages over 13 years of clinical and hospital system leadership to design and implement sustainable, rural-appropriate models of care, including ED and practice management.
+Leveraging more than 13 years of clinical and hospital system leadership, Whittney is recognized for her successful track record of designing and implementing sustainable, rural-appropriate models of care, including emergency medicine and practice management models.

 Whittney has been named to Staffing Industry Analysts’ Global Power 150 Women in Staffing and Modern Healthcare’s 40 under 40.
 She currently serves on the Rosebud Sioux Tribe Research Board and is an advisor to HOSA-Future Health Professionals, which encourages students to become leaders in the global health community.
 Whittney holds a Bachelor of Science in Nursing from the University of South Dakota.